Subscribe to

 6. Let tofu simmer in the broth for 35-45 minutes and then add any remaining vegetables.

-7. Let the completed soup simmer until all veggies are cooked thoroughly.
+7. Let the completed soup simmer until all veggies are cooked thoroughly, throwing in the pasta about ten minutes before serving.

 8. Remove the bay leaves from the pot, add more salt and flavorings to taste.